Kiranjith83/SA/SA.md

     - Long term archival for cold backup.
     - 180 days and 40KB min
     - Cheaper than Glacier and replacement for Tape storage.
+## S3 Lifecycle
+  - Can be configured for any versions of object that is not current to be transitioned to a different storage class.
+  - Any older version of object's storage class can be changed.
+  - Once moved to a storage tiere from a standard, can't reverse the process to move back to standard storage class using LifeCycle policy.

+## S3 Cross region replication.
+  - One way replication of data from a source bucket to destination bucket in **different region**.
+  - By default, replicated object keep their:
+    - Storage class.
+    - Object name (Key).
+    - Object owner.
+    - Object permission.
+      - **But this settings can be changed to inherit destination bucket owner or other details**
+  - Can be entire bucket, prefix or tags from source bucket to replicate.
+  -
 ## S3 Permission
   - Comes with legacy sec baggage.
   - Very S3 bucket is owned by the account.